 Performance is based on the combination of realised and unrealised value.
-Based on the first four funds which have been fully invested for over a year, (MGF1, MGF2, MGF3 and MDF), the average EIS fund value is 2.3x multiple of cost.
+Based on the funds which have been fully invested for over a year, the average EIS fund value is 2x multiple of cost.
 These valuations are produced in accordance with the International Private Equity and Venture Capital Valuation Guidelines (IPEVCVG).

 Mercia EIS Funds operates a fail fast policy, whereby we will not support failing companies.
 Where a company fails, we will write to investors confirming this as soon as possible so that they can claim their loss relief.

 Traditionally, there are two main methods used to achieve realisations.

 - Stock market listing (e.g. AIM) and subsequent share sale after a lock-in period (often one year).

 - Trade sale (M&A) payment may not be 100% cash on sales but: i) may include shares in the acquirer as part of the consideration ii) may be subject to the company's future performance (over one to three years).

 Early funds have started to receive distributions, with Mercia Growth Fund 1 returning 25% of the cash invested, and Mercia Growth Fund 2 returning 17%.
 These distributions have been realised by a combination of traditional stock exchange sales and sales via Mercia's Share Exchange.

 It is worth noting that any EIS or SEIS investment should be treated as a long-term investment.
 Especially where the underlying assets are early-stage technology companies, as these can take a long time to deliver value.